MekhyW/Vehicle-routing-optimization/README.md

 ```bash
 python tools/graph_gen.py <num_nodes>
 ```
 This will generate a graph with the specified number of nodes and save it to a file named `graph-<num_nodes>.txt`.
+Put the generated file in the input/ directory.
+If you are writing your own input files manually, make sure to follow the same naming convention.

 #### 6. Run the Program
 After generating input graphs or preparing them manually, you can execute the program.
 Use the following command: